dare-lisbon/dare-lisbon.github.io/attending/index.md

 ## Venue

-DARE 2025 will be hosted by the [NOVA University Lisbon, Portugal](https://www.unl.pt/en/).
+DARE 2025 will be hosted by the [NOVA School of Science and Technology, Portugal](https://www.fct.unl.pt/en).